weareleaf/handbook/joining-leaf/performance-review.md

 How are you feeling about yourself and your work?
 Have things been easy or hard?
 Have you learned a lot or not?
 Are there any non-work related issues you'd like to discuss?

 ### What have I been doing?
 Just some brief headlines on things you've been working on, more detailed than just a list of client or project names, but doesn't need to detail every little change.
+If you had some goals set in your previous review, how have you progressed on against those?
 These just provide some reference points for discussion.

 ### What's been good?
 What have you enjoyed about your job?
 This could be anything.